Bilal2453/luv-docgen/readme.md

 A) What do we do with the overloads when generating?
 Merge them into one function?
 Assume overloads don't exists, they aren't used, how do we represent complicated parameter situations?
 Like for example `uv.fs_symlink(path, new_path, [flags], [callback])` where the `flags` parameters can be completely omitted and would be treated as the callback `uv.fs_symlink(path, new_path, callback)`.
 A potential solution in this scenario would be to have an `omitable` field in the `flags` parameter, but what if there was something even more complicated, like a parameter that could be omitted only if a specific parameter is not provided or is of a specific value.

-I feel like this is something a proper parameter annotation can solve, for example when you have a function where no arguments are omitable it would be annotated like `uv.foo(a1, [a1, [, a3]])`, this implies that in order to use `a3` you must pass something to `a1` while `uv.foo(a1, [a2], [a3])` would imply that `a2` is omitable and in order to provide `a3` you can simply do `uv.foo("a1", "a3")`.
-But it still isn't clear how to structure this, nor is this the format the markdown luv docs follow making detecting when a parameter is omitable ambiguous.
+I feel like this is something a proper parameter annotation can solve, for example when you have a function where no arguments are omitable it would be annotated like `uv.foo(a1, [a2, [, a3]])`, this implies that in order to use `a3` you must pass something to `a2` while `uv.foo(a1, [a2], [a3])` would imply that `a2` is omitable and in order to provide `a3` you can simply do `uv.foo("a1", "a3")`.
+But it still isn't clear how to structure this, nor is this the format the markdown luv docs follow making detecting when a parameter is omitable impossible.

 B) How do we represent the sync/async functions?
 More specifically, how do we express that passing the callback would have different returns than if the callback wasn't passed?